-There has been a massive investment in AI toolkits and models, making it possible for organizations to more quickly train machines to learn, make predictions, and evolve through data.
+Last but not least, there is the increase in AI innovation in general, with massive investments by companies into toolkits and models that make it far easier for organizations to quickly train machines to learn, make predictions, and evolve through data.

-Dell EMC PowerScale and Isilon nodes leveraging the PowerScale OneFS operating system provide a flexible NAS solution.
-It is easy to install, can rapidly scale both capacity and performance, and allows for a single admin to manage petabytes of data.
+The Dell EMC PowerScale and Isilon nodes leverage the PowerScale OneFS operating system, which provides a flexible NAS solution.
+It is also easy to install, can quickly scale both capacity and performance, and allows for a single admin to manage petabytes of data.

-The combination of OneFS and SmartDedupe can deliver up to 80 percent storage utilization, while the F200, F600, F810 all-flash, and the H5600 hybrid platforms provide high-speed, in-line data compression to improve storage optimization even more.
+The combination of OneFS and SmartDedupe in PowerScale can deliver up to 80 percent storage utilization.
+In addition, the F200, F600, F810 all-flash, and the H56oo hybrid platforms provide high-speed, inline data compression to improve storage optimization even more.

-OneFS’s software-defined architecture is enterprise-grade, ensuring availability, redundancy, security, and data protection.
+Finally, OneFS’s software-defined architecture is enterprise-grade, which ensures the data availability, redundancy, security, and data protection wherever AI workloads are being run.

 Keep up with Redapt